 Crawfish season varies from one year to the next, based on how cold (or mild) the weather was during the Gulf Coast winter.
 It also depends on the amount of rain, and the water levels in the swamps and bayous.

 Generally, the crawfish season in Louisiana runs from mid-January through early-July for crawfish caught in the wild, with the peak months being March, April and May.
 Crawfish from farms are available over a longer period of the year.

-The standard guideline is three pounds per person ... the "average" person that is.
+The standard guideline is three pounds per person ... for the "average" person that is.
 This recommendation is based on serving the crawfish with corn and potatoes.
 Some long-time crawfish diners may consume up to five pounds.

 Boiling crawfish is a Cajun tradition, an event and social gathering not to be rushed, but to be enjoyed with family and friends!
 Fill your chest with ice, beer and cold drinks, gather up newspaper to spread on the outdoor tables, setup the lawn chairs, and begin the "process".

 There are dozens of recipes and techniques for boiling crawfish.
 Everyone has a favorite, but here is one popular recipe for Boiling Crawfish.

 It is a personal preference, and not required.
 The crawfish should be thoroughly rinsed before boiling, but purging is optional.